viboverse/functional-programming-jamk/materials/06-pattern-matching.md

     iex> {a, b, c} = [:hello, "world", 42]
     ** (MatchError) no match of right hand side value: [:hello, "world", 42]

 More interestingly, we can match on specific values.
-The example below asserts that the left side will only match the right side when the right side is a tuple that starts with the atom **:ok:**
+The example below asserts that the left side will only match the right side when the right side is a tuple that starts with the atom **:ok**

     iex> {:ok, result} = {:ok, 13}
     {:ok, 13}